This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Working at home means you won’t have to pay high gas prices or endure a long commute every day.

-Not having to spend money on gas or wait in long lines is next-level awesome!
+Not having to spend money on gas or sit in traffic is next-level awesome!

 9) You get to make others look good.